tonyfast/data-science-101-cwe-materials/curriculum/02-materials/lesson.md

 Activity:

 Using the dataset(s) from [Part 1 - Guided Practice](#guided-practice1) or [Part 1 - Independent Practice](#ind-practice1), pair up and review the decision tree algorithm.
 This model is created using *scikit-learn*.
 Can you understand the code?
 If so, can you implement it?
 Work in pairs and review the [scikit learn documentation](http://scikit-learn.org/stable/modules/tree.html) to assist you!

-Afterwar, we'll come back and discuss this as a class.
+Afterward, we'll come back and discuss this as a class.

-> Instructor Note:
-> Remind the students of what scikit-learn is used for, referring to the discussion from the [Guided Practice](#guided-practice1).
+> Instructor Note: Remind the students of what scikit-learn is used for, referring to the discussion from the [Guided Practice](#guided-practice1).
 Emphasize the importance of learning to look up documentation when they encounter something new!

 For this exercise, you'll need to download the [DataScience101_Part2_DecisionTree.ipynb](./code/DataScience101_Part2_DecisionTree.ipynb) and the [Iris dataset](./code/data/iris.csv).

 > Make sure to help students access a copy of the notebook [DataScience101_Part2_DecisionTree.ipynb](./code/DataScience101_Part2_DecisionTree.ipynb) and the [Iris dataset](./code/data/iris.csv).
 If they have trouble accessing on Github, use Dropbox and provide students with a link.
->

 > Note: As a reminder, students have not had an opportunity to demo the library or the decision tree model yet.
 Therefore, provide them with the complete notebook and ask students to work in pairs to run and discuss the code.
 Then bring the class back together to explain the code and allow for questions.